Mirika1/Clevo-Fan-Control/README.md

 * Added fan presets.
 Up to 6 fan presets can be created, and you can load them by clicking on the "Load Configuration" button or right-clicking on the system tray icon
   * When the app is started, the default fan preset (Preset 1) is always selected
 * The minimum fan RPM is no longer 80% of the fan running at max RPM.
 Both fans can now be set to any speed without affecting the other
 * Changed the app icon.
-The icon is from the discontinued Obsidian Fan Control app.
+The icon is from the discontinued Obsidian Fan Control app
 * Added a Restart and Minimize button
 ## Existing Features
 * Fan temperature check and RPM modification are executed every XXX ms (250ms by default)